DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 </html>
 ```

-This sample page contains three buttons.
+This sample page includes three buttons.
 When clicked, buttons' text changes.
 During the test, each [`.click`](../../../documentation/reference/test-api/testcontroller/click.md) affects what element the next selector points to.
 All 3 buttons receive clicks as a result.

 ## Member Tables